kaushikroychowdhury/Analysis-and-Prediction-of-Tumors-Using-Machine-Learning/README.md

 #### I have tried to compare the 2 tumors- benign and malignant & I have added visualisatiion to show that how are these two tumors different then I have applied various classification models for predictions for given features that whether the tumour is B or M. I have also illustrated the importance of feature scaling.

+# Benign Tumors: Noncancerous
+If the cells are not cancerous, the tumor is benign.
+It won't invade nearby tissues or spread to other areas of the body (metastasize).
+A benign tumor is less worrisome unless it is pressing on nearby tissues, nerves, or blood vessels and causing damage.1﻿ Fibroids in the uterus or lipomas are examples of benign tumors.

+Benign tumors may need to be removed by surgery.1﻿ They can grow very large, sometimes weighing pounds.
+They can be dangerous, such as when they occur in the brain and crowd the normal structures in the enclosed space of the skull.
+They can press on vital organs or block channels.

+Some types of benign tumors such as intestinal polyps are considered precancerous and are removed to prevent them becoming malignant.
+Benign tumors usually don't recur once removed, but if they do it is usually in the same place.

+# Malignant Tumors: Cancerous
+Malignant means that the tumor is made of cancer cells, and it can invade nearby tissues.
+Some cancer cells can move into the bloodstream or lymph nodes, where they can spread to other tissues within the body—this is called metastasis.2﻿﻿ Cancer can occur anywhere in the body including the breast, intestines, lungs, reproductive organs, blood, and skin.

+For example, breast cancer begins in the breast tissue and may spread to lymph nodes in the armpit if it's not caught early enough and treated.
+Once breast cancer has spread to the lymph nodes, the cancer cells can travel to other areas of the body, like the liver or bones.

+The breast cancer cells can then form tumors in those locations.
+A biopsy of these tumors might show characteristics of the original breast cancer tumor.

 ## VISUALIZATION ...

 ### Bar Garph